 - All we’re doing is running all of your pond water through the quilt batting.

-- Any algae and other thick gunk in the water will be trapped in the batting.
+- Any loose algae and other floating gunk in the water will be trapped in the batting.

 - When the batting is saturated with gunk, you replace it with a fresh piece and keep going.